Tore422/DAT355_Third_Assignment_Epsilon/README.md

 3.2)<br>
+Still unable to specify Column data type as NUMBER, due to cant find the enum.<br>

+Starting to think I might be doing something wrong,<br>
+as the model seems to build on its own components as input?<br>
+Could be the reason behind equivalent() errors.

+3.3)<br>
-To be done.
+To be done.<br>
 Work in progress...

-3.3)<br>
-To be done.